On Cross-Layer Interactions of QUIC, Encrypted DNS and HTTP/3: Design, Evaluation and Dataset: Evaluation

 The first set of experiment provides an overview of the median PLT increase for all the considered access technologies and web pages.
 The relative increase over the DoUDP + H3 $1-$RTT baseline is calculated for three protocol combinations: QUIC connection coalescing, DoQ and DoH.
 The relative increase is calculated using median values for both the protocol combinations (i.e., baseline and the comparator).
 The measurement is performed for a specific access technology and web page combination where the web pages are ordered by complexity horizontally.
 Note, the \textit{example page} is a single HTML document whereas the \textit{wikipedia page} includes Javascript in the HTML document to build the web page by fetching a single Javascript resource.
 On the contrary, the \textit{instagram page} requires parsing and execution of seven Javascript resources (including React.js), two style sheets and finally produces a cookie popup banner while loading.
 The access technology scenarios are sorted by their delay vertically.

 We observe from Fig. \ref{fig:Image1} that DoH setup has the highest relative increase across all web pages and access technologies.
 For the \textit{example page} over 4G medium, it also has the overall worst case relative PLT increase of 53.7\%.
 Additionally, for all the three protocol setups, the highest relative increase is observed for the \textit{example page}.
 For almost all cases the relative increase for the \textit{wikipedia page} is comparatively greater than that of the \textit{instagram page}.
 This follows from the web page complexity as the \textit{instagram page} is more resource-full and render time intensive than the \textit{wikipedia page}.
-However, there is one exception to this for the fiber scenario of QUIC connection coalescing setup, whereby the PLTs for the simulated optimized QUIC connection coalescing setup are on average better than the DoUDP baseline by 0.05\%.
 Lastly, we observe that for a lot of the web page columns, the performance of the access technologies degrade in an order of the respective RTT (delay).
 However, there are quite a few exceptions to this.
 For example, the relative increase for the DoQ setup over the baseline for the \textit{example page} is highest in case of the DSL scenario as opposed to the 4G or the 4G medium one.
 On the other hand, loading the \textit{instagram page} over DSL using the DoH setup (5.84\%) observes lower relative increase than that of fiber (6.03\%).

 In the second set of experiment, we show the relative PLT increase in more detail.
 The distribution of the relative increase of all the PLTs (i.e., not just the median) over the median of DoUDP baseline are shown in Fig. \ref{fig:Image2}.
 Note that in theory, the relative increase can be calculated using the value of the baseline for the same measurement run, since all protocol combinations are measured in every single run.
 However, the advantage of using the median is that the distribution of the data points relative to each other (data point represents frequency/probability) stays the same in comparison to the distribution of the absolute PLT values.